The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Now the batched generalisation can be explored, followed by what each of these approaches induces on the batch-wise picture.

 A batched-affine map can be summarised as \textit{Eqn.}~\ref{Eqn:BatchedAffine}, where $b$ indexes the batch.

 The respective gradients are given by \textit{Eqns.}~\ref{Eqns:BatchedGradients}

 One can see that there is now a gradient matrix, rather than a vector, with respect to $y_{nm}$.
 For representations, this batchwise index is preserved, whereas for both $W_{nm}$ and $b_n$, a contraction automatically accumulates the batchwise gradients, according to the accumulation specified by $\mathcal{L}$, such that the batch is no longer expressed in their gradient.
 This is because the activations carry sample-specific information; in contrast, parameters are reused across all batches.
-A perhaps unusual restatement of this is that there is weight sharing across samples.
+A perhaps unusual restatement of this is that there is weight sharing across samples, paralleling convolution.

-Additionally, this loss-induced accumulation of gradients over samples for the parameters is typically linear, e.g. a mean.
-This is a subtly different consideration from the clear linear contractions in the backpropagation step.
+Additionally, the accumulation of gradients over samples for the parameters is typically linear, e.g. a mean, derived from loss.
+This is a subtly different consideration from the clear linear index contractions in the backpropagation step.
+This is because the terms \textit{can} be evaluated non-linearly even if superficially linearly index-contracted

 Substituting these in as a gradient descent step and propagating to a representational update yields \textit{Eqn.}~\ref{Eqn:BatchedReprUpdate}.